Triangular election in France: Development over time

-Furthermore, there were no more: sexangular; nor quinquangular after the threshold change of 1966, and the number of quadrangular elections also reduced drastically.
+There were no more sexangular or quinquangular elections after the threshold change of 1966, and the number of quadrangular elections also shrank drastically.

-Depending on its nature (in % of registered or in % of expressed)
+Percentage of registered or of expressed

-Finally if the threshold for remaining in the second round is a percentage of votes cast, which is the case for regional elections and municipal elections (for municipalities with more than 1,000 inhabitants) then it is then easier for a list or for a candidate to succeed in crossing this threshold, because too low a turnout would therefore have no influence on the election.
+If the threshold for remaining in the second round is a percentage of votes cast, which is the case for regional elections and municipal elections for municipalities with more than 1,000 inhabitants, then it is easier for a list or for a candidate to succeed in crossing this threshold, because too low a turnout would have no influence on the election.

 Indeed, in the case of departmental elections and legislative elections where a percentage threshold of registered voters is in force, candidates wishing to qualify for the second round are dependent on abstention.

-The participation rate
+Voter turnout

 The voter turnout is a significant factor influencing the number of three-way races in departmental elections and legislative elections.

-Indeed, within the framework of a threshold of maintenance set at (12.5%) of registered voters, for 3 candidates to qualify, the 3rd must therefore win at least one eighth of the votes of registered voters.
-But this then assumes that at least three eighths of registered voters (37.5%) go to the polls, because if the first two candidates receive, de facto, as many or more votes as the 3rd (25% of registered voters minimum between them).
+In the context of a 12.5% threshold of registered voters, for three candidates to qualify, the third must also win at least one eighth of the votes of registered voters.
+But this assumes that at least three eighths (37.5%) of registered voters go to the polls.
+Thus, a high abstention rate precludes any three-way race in the second round.
+The higher the turnout, the more it favours the possibility of there being a triangular election.

-Thus, an abstention rate exceeding 62.5% prohibits any possibility of a three-way race in the second round.The calculation of the threshold for maintaining votes cast: divide one eighth by the participation rate.

-From the participation rate, it is then possible to use the expression opposite to formulate the retention threshold as a percentage of votes cast..

-In fact, we start from the retention threshold (12.5% or one eighth as presented in the formula) and divide it by the ratio of voters who expressed themselves to the number of registered voters.

-The retention rates for certain scenarios are set out in the table below: